stewemetal/website-1/docs/quickstart/ktor.md

 Ktor Controller (http) -> Service (business) -> Repository (data)
 ```

-- a Ktor Controller (routing function) to handle http route and return result from the service
+- a Ktor Controller (routing function) to handle http routing and return a result from the service
-- a Service to *handle business* and take data from repository
+- a Service to *handle business logic* and take data from the repository
 - a Repository to provide data

 Let's go 🚀